Jamal135/Image-Diffusion/README.md

 7:  Pray: Python is always a dependency mess but this stuff is particularly bad, best of luck.
 ```

 If you have advice on how this setup process can be improved please do share!
+You may also need to change what CUDA enabled Torch version you are installing based on the hardware of your computer.
 ***
 # Acknowledgements:
 ---